Questions About Your Motor Vehicle Injury Claim?

 Generally, yes.
 In Tennessee, not wearing a seatbelt at the time of a crash does not negate your claim.
 An exception to this rule is if you are filing a product liability claim against the seatbelt manufacturer.

-Pursue a Claim With a Trusted Cocke County Automobile Injury Attorney
+Pursue a Claim With a Trusted Cocke County Injury Lawyer

 Myers & Ball, LLP handles personal injury claims across a wide range of areas.
 We have experience representing auto injury victims at all stages in the claims process.
 Our services include assisting clients with filing a claim, negotiating with insurance companies, reaching a settlement or arguing a claim in court.
-To learn more, schedule your free initial consultation with us today.
-You can contact our Cocke County motor vehicle lawyers by leaving us a message online or dialing (423)248-1023.
+To learn more, schedule your free initial consultation with a personal injury lawyer at our firm today.
+You can contact our Cocke County law firm by leaving us a message online or dialing (423)248-1023.